Batman Forever: Home media

 Batman Forever was released on VHS and LaserDisc on October 31, 1995.
-Over 3 million VHS copies were sold during the first week of release.
+Over 3 million VHS copies were sold during the first week of release, and it became the sixth-best-selling video of 1996 in the United States.
 The film was then released on DVD on May 20, 1997.
-This release was a double sided disc containing both widescreen (1.85:1) and full screen (1.33:1) versions of the film.
+This release was a double-sided disc containing both widescreen (1.85:1) and full screen (1.33:1) versions of the film.
 Batman Forever made its Blu-ray debut on April 20, 2010.
 This was followed by an Ultra HD Blu-ray release on June 4, 2019.

 Deleted scenes

 Batman Forever went through a few major edits before its release.
 Originally darker than the final product, the film's original length was closer to two hours and forty minutes, according to Schumacher.
 There was talk of an extended cut being released to DVD for the film's tenth anniversary in 2005.
 While all four previous Batman films were given special-edition DVD releases on the same day as the Batman Begins DVD release, none of them were given extended cuts, although some scenes were in a deleted scenes section in the special features.

 In the United Kingdom, almost two minutes of cuts were made to ensure the film a PG cinema certificate; these cuts were waived for the 2024 cinema re-release, which was instead rated 12.